(R, C, IP) 0 Senate District

 and be printed.
 Budget bills may be reported from the Finance Committee

 º 7.
 Program, departmental and agency bills.
 Every bill proposed by

 the Governor, the Attorney General, the Comptroller or by state depart-

-ments and agencies shall be submitted to the office of the Temporary
+ments and agencies shall be submitted to the Temporary President and

-introduction purposes to the appropriate standing committee in accord-
+shall be forwarded for introduction purposes to the appropriate standing

 rary President shall be offered to the Democratic Conference Leader who